Doctor of Pharmacy (PharmD) Degree

 Pharmacists: One of the Most Trusted Health Care Professionals

-Students admitted to the UT Tyler Ben and Maytee Fisch College of Pharmacy will be a part of an exciting career -- and be a part of a brand new college of pharmacy!
+Students admitted to the UT Tyler Ben and Maytee Fisch College of Pharmacy will be part of an exciting career -- and a brand new college of pharmacy!

 - Be an active participant in the classroom using team-based learning.